Skip to content

 These include tonic syrups, shrubs, and botanical elixirs.
 The flavor profile is typically bitter, aromatic, and citrus-forward rather than savory.

-A tonic concentrate contains quinine from cinchona bark along with citrus oils and aromatic botanicals like lemongrass or coriander.
+A tonic concentrate contains quinine from cinchona bark along with citrus oils and aromatic botanicals.
 You combine it with soda water to create tonic water, then add gin for a G&T. The concentrate method solves the main problem with bottled tonic: flatness.
-You mix fresh every time, so you always have full carbonation.
+You mix fresh every time, so you always get full carbonation.

-Botanical concentrates work especially well for spritzes, the wine-based aperitif cocktails that have exploded in popularity.
+Botanical concentrates work especially well for spritzes, the wine-based aperitif cocktails that have taken off in recent years.
 A good concentrate paired with prosecco and soda water gets you to a sophisticated drink without needing to stock Aperol, St-Germain, and four other liqueurs.

 Explore Botanical Drinks →